 “Me and Steve are pretty doggone close,” says Lindsay.
 “I told him, ‘They have so much money.
 They can keep you in court forever because they know you’re going to run out of money way before they do.’”

 Ultimately, the parties agreed to a settlement, and Suen then spent eight months on restorations.
-Before the reopening of Biscuits in June, “I improved the audio.
+Before the reopening of Biscuits this June, “I improved the audio.
 I installed a Meyer Sound system with speakers and amplifier.”
 Suen chuckles, “The only other major thing I changed is our own restrooms.”

 Suen has recommitted to his mission of “connecting audiences with their favorite artists and finding artists before they become famous.”
 He admits that “I knew nothing about the blues when I first walked into Biscuits.
 I did not even know who Muddy Waters was.”
 To bolster his bourgeoning experience, “I now go to Memphis a couple of times a year, and I attend the International Blues Challenge, where all the artists compete.
 I basically go through the 130 bands in that week and decide which ones I want to spend more time on, which have more potential and talent.
 I love music and know what great music is, and I have an ear for it.”